 Our body contains about 3000 enzymes that are responsible for approximately 7000 chemical reactions.
 Enzymes make these processes take place more rapidly.
-Systemic enzymes serve our healing reactions and the prevention of viruses, scarring, and inflammation.
+Systemic enzymes serve our healing results and the prevention of viruses, scarring, and inflammation.
 They also clean the blood and regulate our immune system.

 Enzymes are known to improve blood circulation.
-This process revitalizes the body in many ways, one of which is improving hair growth.
+This process revitalizes the body in many ways, one of which is promoting hair growth.
 Enzymes use excess fibrin circulating through the body to help the blood clot, which makes it thicker.
 They also assist the liver in its role of cleansing the blood.
 This process ultimately helps your blood circulate better.

 The better your blood is flowing through your body, the more your scalp gets the blood it needs, and your hair follicles receive the nutrition that is vital to healthy, consistent hair growth.
-If you flip this concept on its head, you’ll realize that the opposite is also true – restrictions to blood circulation will slow the growth of your hair.
+If you flip this concept on its head, you’ll realize that the opposite is also exact – restrictions to blood circulation will slow the growth of your hair.